cryptnology/novus-dex-vite/README.md

 A decentralised cryptocurrency exchange on the Goerli ethereum test network, where you can deposit, withdraw, make buy and sell orders, with mock tokens.
 All fully responsive with the choice of using a dark or light theme.
 The app is built using React, Zustand, Hardhat, Apex Charts, Framer Motion, Tailwind and coded in TypeScript.

+You can watch a quick demo and walkthrough of the app [here](https://youtu.be/wtlPvjpizeA)

 <img width="1711" alt="novus-dex" src="https://github.com/cryptnology/novus-dex-vite/assets/85605968/de4efb53-5cba-4828-8a7a-5bf70401f009">

 ## Installation